 Where to from here

 Employees have dawdled at the water cooler since time immemorial.
 After all, no one can be expected to work productively all day every day.
 The difficulty lies in just how much easier it is to lose time to social media and other online interruptions than to any other type of distraction.
 It’s a quiet activity that may go unnoticed, but short bursts of time are clearly adding up to hours a day of wasted efforts.
 Online shopping, browsing and social media feeds are common culprits but remember they are not the only ones.
-You and your IT team can do a lot to influence the productivity culture of the workplace.
+You and your IT company can do a lot to influence the productivity culture of the workplace.

 About EC-MSP, your IT support partner